cciw-uk/cciw.co.uk/docs/server_setup.rst

 How the server was set up:

-On Digital Ocean, CCIW account, created new VM:
+On Digital Ocean, CCiW account, created new VM:

 - Ubuntu 16.04.3
 - 512 Mb